-Developing your skills as a wildlife photographer can be difficult, especially since actually finding wildlife to practise on is not all that easy either.
-I was recently commissioned to take photos of some alpacas for a breeder, Nero Black Alpaca, to use on their website, and this got me thinking… When I was younger, I would spend a lot of time practising my technique by photographing sheep and other animals in the fields around my house.
+Developing your skills as a wildlife photographer can be difficult, especially since actually finding wildlife to practice on is not all that easy either.
+I was recently commissioned to take photos of some alpacas for a breeder, Nero Black Alpaca, to use on their website, and this got me thinking… When I was younger, I would spend a lot of time practicing my technique by photographing sheep and other animals in the fields around my house.
 The advantage here is that the animals are there already, and they aren’t going anywhere either!

 I obviously don’t advocate trespassing on someone’s land for this, but you can often shoot from the roadside and that’s perfectly legal.
 Let’s take a look at some of the camera skills you can develop by photographing livestock.

 Alpacas are awesome.
 They come from South America and are part of the camel family, Camelidae.
 They’re friendly and pretty curious about people, making them great subjects for photography.
 The same goes for sheep, cows, and horses – they are domesticated after all!

 Now, we always say that a great wildlife photo is one with impact.
 Farm animals can be rather funny if you watch them for long enough, and they are the perfect subject to practice conveying character in your images.
 The aim of the game is to spot a funny or dramatic situation unfolding, allowing you to be ready to press the shutter in time.
 Perhaps that’s an alpaca hurtling toward you across a field and shoving its face in the lens…